Fra Angelico: San Marco, Florence, 1436–1445

 In The Annunciation, the interior reproduces that of the cell in which it is located.

-Each cell is decorated with a fresco which matches in size and shape of the single round-headed window beside it.
+Each cell is decorated with a fresco which matches in size and shape the single round-headed window beside it.
 The frescoes are apparently for contemplative purposes.
-They have a pale, serene, unearthly beauty.
 Many of Fra Angelico's finest and most reproduced works are among them.
 There are, particularly in the inner row of cells, some of the less inspiring quality and of the more repetitive subject, perhaps completed by assistants.
 Many pictures include Dominican saints as witnesses of the scene each in one of the nine traditional prayer postures depicted in De Modo Orandi.
 The friar using the cell could place himself in the scene.